1851 - 1985 8c Great Americans: Henry Knox

 After his father abandoned the family, Henry, the family’s oldest son, left school and took a job as a clerk in a bookstore.
 The shop’s owner, Nicholas Bowes, became a father figure to Knox.
 But Knox was also caught up in Boston’s street gangs, becoming one of his neighborhood’s best fighters.
 Then, one day he witnessed an impressive military demonstration and decided to join his local artillery company at age 18.

-In 1770, Knox witnessed the Boston Massacre, though he had tried to end it peacefully.
+In 1770, Knox witnessed the Boston Massacre.
 The following year, he opened his own bookshop, the London Book Store.
 Having had little education as a child, Knox used his store to teach himself a number of things.
 He soon developed a deep interest in military history, reading everything he could find about military subjects.

 In 1772, he cofounded the Boston Grenadier Corps, which he served as second in command.
 During this time, Knox supported the actions of the Sons of Liberty.
 While it’s unknown if he participated in the Boston Tea Party, he did serve as a guard for one of the ships, ensuring the tea wasn’t unloaded before the uprising.